 These steps are meant to get your hardware running again, but they can overwrite or damage the data you want to save.
 Even brands like Synology state clearly in their product warranty that their support is not responsible for your data and that you should always have backups.

-In other words, their goal is to revive the hardware, not safeguard the contents.
+In other words, their main aim is to revive the hardware or replace the non-working Disks.

 2. You Try DIY Fixes From the Internet